 Why would an Alaskan want to read a Master Gardener Handbook written for California?
-Well, for one thing, Alaska doesn’t have one of its own, yet.
-And this California Master Gardener Handbook is very well written.
+This California Master Gardener Handbook is very well written.
 It is a comprehensive work written by twenty-five different authors who have both vast knowledge and experience in all aspects of how to successfully grow all kinds of plants.
 In addition to the authors there are eight collaborators all of whom are experts in their respective fields.
 The book was rigorously peer reviewed and completely scrutinized.
 This book was an enormous and complex project the scope of which is unprecedented.
-This book is currently the gold standard written for the benefit of the layperson.
+This book is currently the gold standard written for the benefit of the layperson: however, it was also pointed out to me that the “Alaska’s Sustainable Gardening Handbook” has been updated and contains a wealth of information relevant to the State of Alaska.
+So you may want to acquire that one, first.

 California grows a lot of crops and other plants, shrubs and trees.
 California feeds tens of million of people.
 And chances are that even many Alaskans eat something that was grown in California.
 The state has a wide and varied climate.
 So the takeaway for an Alaskan regarding the aforementioned handbook is that plant biology, soil science, water management and other key aspects of growing a garden are the same in California as they are in Alaska; therefore, you can use this handbook as a valuable reference guide.